Class has started at chatbot school. Chatbots are attending their AI lessons, and getting smarter each day via the teacher that is machine learning.

 Introducing machine learning chatbots

 Machine learning refers to the ability of a system (in this case, the chatbot) to learn from the inputs it experiences.
-One of the ways this is achieved is through natural language processing, or NLP, which refers to any interaction between computers and human language.
+One of the ways they achieve this through natural language processing, or NLP, which refers to any interaction between computers and human language.

 But NLP is only a start.
 To achieve true general artificial intelligence, a chatbot or dialogue system needs to be able to do three central things: